Ph.D. in English Literature

 4. The student will meet with the full committee approximately two weeks before the exam is scheduled to submit the final reading list, note key areas of interest, and ask questions about the exam structure or advice about test taking strategies.

 2. The student will meet with the full committee (the committee could be altered if needed at this stage) to develop and focus these questions as well as to generate the beginnings of a working bibliography of critical and theoretical texts.
-A due date for the essay paper would be determined.
+The student should come to this meeting with a list of 4-6 guiding questions as well as a working bibliography of at least 10-15 critical, theoretical, and secondary texts that the student has identified as important to the guiding questions and critical conversation(s).
+During this meeting, a due date for the essay paper should be determined.

-3. The student will continue to generate a working bibliography in consultation with the committee (aiming for 20-40 critical and theoretical texts) and begin to write the paper.
+3. The student will continue to generate a working bibliography in consultation with the committee and begin to write the paper.
+The final bibliography, to be submitted with the paper, should aim for 20-40 texts that have been either cited in the paper or consulted during research for the paper.

-4. The paper will explain the topic of interest and provide a critical mapping of the conversations and frameworks within which the topic resides; situate the student's own ideas vis-à-vis the existing scholarly conversations, including an evaluation of what the student's ideas would contribute to those conversations; explore the directions that the student might take her/his ideas; and connect those ideas to texts or clusters of texts of interest to the student.
+4. The paper will identify and explain the topic of interest and provide a critical mapping of the scholarly conversations and frameworks within which the topic resides.
+Having identified and synthesized existing critical conversation(s), the student will then situate his/her own ideas vis-à-vis this existing scholarly dialogue and evaluate how his/her ideas would contribute to these conversations.
+The paper will explore the directions in which the student might take his/her ideas and connect those ideas to primary texts or clusters of texts of interest to the student.

 5. A meeting of the full committee will be scheduled two weeks after the paper's due date to discuss the written paper.